gregertw/cognite_flutter_demo/README.md

 This app can run on any Flutter supported platform.
 The [web version is hosted on Github](https://gregertw.github.io/cognite-flutter-demo-web/index.html).

+## iOS and Android versions

+Due to the work related to releasing official apps, the iOS and Adroid versions of this demo app are available from Firebase App Distribution.
+Sign up for iOS at https://appdistribution.firebase.dev/i/c5743f439975af3c and for Android at https://appdistribution.firebase.dev/i/c0cea7a9879d9af6.
+You should be invited to download the latest available version.

 ## About this repository

 The purpose of this app is to demonstrate how to use Flutter to access the Cognite Data Fusion platform (CDF).
 You